keanorama/keanorama.github.io/README.md

 Kilgore - liguistic expression parsing and contextual matching.
 Currently porting to Python.

-TextGen - generate grammatical phrases from language database.
+TextGen - generatation of grammatical phrases from language database.
 Currently porting to Python.

 Contact at: keanorama1@gmail.com